-In compliance with DePaul's Federal Wide Assurance (FWA), all individuals engaged in research on humans must complete an appropriate training program in the protection of human subjects.
+In compliance with DePaul's Federal Wide Assurance (FWA), all individuals engaged in research involving humans must complete an appropriate training program in the protection of human subjects.
 The FWA is an agreement between DePaul University and the Office for Human Research Protections (OHRP) within the Department of Health and Human Services (DHHS).
 DePaul requires that all persons engaged in human subject research take the on-line CITI Basic initial training course.
-Additionally, DePaul will require that all individuals engaged in human subject research complete continuing education once every 3 years.
+Additionally, DePaul will require that all individuals engaged in ongoing human subject research complete continuing education once every 3 years.

-This policy applies to all faculty, staff, students (undergraduate or graduate), and other personnel who are engaged in the design, conduct, or data analysis of human subject research that is conducted under the authority of the DePaul University IRB.
-Faculty sponsors for student researchers must also complete the training, because they are ultimately considered the responsible parties for the legal and ethical conduct of student projects.
+This educational policy applies to all faculty, staff, students (undergraduate or graduate), and other personnel who are engaged in the design, conduct, or data analysis of human subject research that is conducted under the authority of the DePaul University IRB.
+Faculty sponsors for student researchers must also complete the training, because they are ultimately considered responsible for the legal and ethical conduct of student projects.

 This policy applies to all research involving human subjects under the DePaul IRB’s purview regardless of whether or not it is funded, regardless of the source of funding or sponsorship, and regardless of the location where the research is conducted.
 It applies to both currently active and future research projects, and protocols granted an exemption determination.

 The education completed under this policy will meet the training requirements for investigators and key research personnel involved in the conduct of research receiving funds from the Department of Health and Human Services (DHHS).
-For the purposes of federal funding, “key research personnel” include all individuals responsible for the design, conduct, and reporting of the research and who contribute in a substantive, measurable way (whether or not they receive payment under the grant).
+For the purposes of Federal funding, “key research personnel” include all individuals responsible for the design, conduct, and reporting of the research and who contribute in a substantive, measurable way (whether or not they receive payment under the grant).
 This may include consultants if they meet the definition of key personnel.